GodswillUmoh/ML_Random_Forest/README.md

 ## Explanation
 > A Random Forest is an ensemble learning technique primarily used for classification and regression tasks.
 It builds multiple decision trees and combines their outputs to produce a more accurate and robust prediction.
+> It is best with high dimensional dataset.
+That is dataset with multiple features

 ## What is Ensemble Learning?
 > Ensemble Learning is a machine learning technique where multiple models (referred to as "weak learners" or "base models") are combined to produce a more robust and accurate predictive model.
 The idea is that by combining diverse models, the ensemble can outperform any individual model.